seanmarcia/pom/README.md

 A simple command line tool (optimized for tmux) for mountain line for counting and maintaining your pomodoros.

 ### How use it ###
-First of all, install it:
+First of all, to install it:

     gem install cli-pomodoro